Ugh-GitHub/jquery-server-side-calculator/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

+Developed a (mostly) functional 10 key calculator doing calculations on the server side.
+Solved problems included number string packaging and calculation, button functionality management, and server to front end interactions.

+Number string packaging and calculation problems were solved by using global string variables, concatenation, and the Number() function.
+Button functionality management was resolved by using cascading if/if else clauses, and shared functions (such as the enterFunc() and updateDisplay().
+Lastly, server to front end interactions challenges were resolved using Ajax post and get functionality.

+## Prerequisites

+- Node.js
+- Express
+- Body-Parser

+## Installation

+1. Download the repo and files.
+2. Navigate to the directory in terminal.
+3. In the terminal, type 'npm init --yes' and hit enter
+4. In the terminal, type 'npm install body-parser' and hit enter
+5. In the terminal, type 'npm install express' and hit enter
+6. In the terminal, type 'npm start' and hit enter

+## Usage

+- Someone looking to do basic arithmetic calculations (addition, subtraction, multiplication, and division)

+## Built with

+Not sure what goes here tbh.

+## Acknowledgement

+Thanks to the folx at Prime for teaching.

+## Support

+Message me via GitHub.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).

 <!--